Phrogz/SLAXML/README.md

 * Supports unescaped greater-than symbols in attribute content (a common failing for simpler pattern-based parsers).
 * Unescapes named XML entities (`&lt; &gt; &amp; &quot; &apos;`) and numeric entities (e.g. `&#10;`) in attributes and text nodes (but—properly—not in comments or CDATA).
 Properly handles edge cases like `&#38;amp;`.
 * Optionally ignore whitespace-only text nodes (as appear when indenting XML markup).
-* Includes a DOM parser that is a both a convenient way to pull in XML to use as well as a nice example of using the streaming parser.
+* Includes a DOM parser that is both a convenient way to pull in XML to use as well as a nice example of using the streaming parser.
 * Does not add any keys to the global namespace.

 ## Usage